lucasmarcelli/react-composable-forms/README.md

 Manages the state of children Form components.

 You can have whatever HTML structure you want, the `Form` component looks for components that need managing and attaches handlers.

+Don't go too complex yet in structure.
+Sub-forms/Custom Components is in the 1.0 Roadmap - this will make it really modular.

 ##### Props